imaginepolis/geotabuladb/README.md

 ```

 ### geoQuery
-Run an asynchronous geoQuery in the database.
-Returns a hash string to identify the geoQuery.
+Run an asynchronous query in the database.
+Returns a hash string to identify the query.
 The callback function will be called on database response.
 ```
  RETURN :: string :: queryHash

  queryParams :: {} ::
- |--> queryParams.properties :: []     :: OPTIONAL :: SQL SELECT (Columns to be retrieved)
+ |--> .properties :: []     :: OPTIONAL :: SQL SELECT (Columns to be retrieved)
- |--> queryParams.tableName  :: string :: REQUIRED :: SQL FROM (Database table name)
+ |--> .tableName  :: string :: REQUIRED :: SQL FROM (Database table name)
- |--> queryParams.geometry   :: string :: REQUIRED :: WKT (Geometry's column name)
+ |--> .geometry   :: string :: REQUIRED :: WKT (Geometry's column name)
- |--> queryParams.where      :: string :: OPTIONAL :: SQL WHERE
+ |--> .where      :: string :: OPTIONAL :: SQL WHERE
- |--> queryParams.limit      :: string :: OPTIONAL :: SQL LIMIT
+ |--> .limit      :: string :: OPTIONAL :: SQL LIMIT
- |--> queryParams.groupby    :: string :: OPTIONAL :: SQL GROUP BY
+ |--> .groupby    :: string :: OPTIONAL :: SQL GROUP BY

  callback :: function(result, hash) ::
  |--> result :: {{}}    :: Query result in geoJSON format